 Hay Fever and Seasonal Allergies in Bloom

 Seasonal allergies are expected to affect many Australians in spring.
-Allergic rhinitis (or hay fever) and asthma can be triggered by the increase of pollen in the air (Australasian Society of Clinical Immunology and Allergy 2017).
+Allergic rhinitis (or hay fever) and asthma can be triggered by the increase of pollen in the air (ASCIA 2020).

 Birds, bees and even the wind spread pollen grains over distances.
-According to the Australasian Society of Clinical Immunology and Allergy (2017), most of the pollen that causes allergies is ‘produced by airborne pollen from northern hemisphere grasses, trees and weeds’.
-Interestingly, Australian native plants are less allergenic than some pasture grasses and exotic trees (ASCIA, 2017).
+Most allergy-causing pollen is airborne pollen from northern hemisphere grasses, trees and weeds.
+Interestingly, Australian native plants are less allergenic than some pasture grasses and exotic trees (ASCIA 2020).

-Other than exposure to pollen, allergic rhinitis can symptoms can also be caused by things like dust mites, house hold pets and mould growth.
-(National Asthma Council Australia 2016).
+Other than through exposure to pollen, allergic rhinitis symptoms can also be caused by dust mites, household pets and mould growth.
+(National Asthma Council Australia 2017).

-Allergic rhinitis can inflame asthma symptoms and be more difficult to control.
-Additionally, a large majority of around 80% of people with asthma have allergic rhinitis.
+Allergic rhinitis can inflame asthma symptoms and make them more difficult to control.
+A large majority of people with asthma (about 80%) have allergic rhinitis.

-Victoria’s south coast can get high pollen counts from the northerly winds bringing pollen from the grasslands.
-ASCIA (2017) highlights that eastern Australia is somewhat protected from westerly winds by the Great Dividing Range.
+Victoria’s south coast can get high pollen counts from the northerly winds, bringing pollen from the grasslands.
+Eastern Australia is somewhat protected from westerly winds by the Great Dividing Range (ASCIA 2020).

 South Australia and Western Australia have varying pollen counts depending on the wind direction.
-Some of the grasses in southern Australian areas are grasses from the Northern Hemisphere that chiefly flower from October to December (ASCIA, 2017)
+Some of the grasses in southern Australian areas are grasses from the Northern Hemisphere that chiefly flower from October to December (ASCIA 2020).

-From late July to early August, the White Cypress Pine flowers and it is apparently the only Australian tree that has ‘highly allergenic pollen’ (ASCIA, 2017).
+From late July to early August, the White Cypress Pine flowers.
+This is the only Australian tree that creates 'highly allergenic' pollen (ASCIA 2020).

-Interesting fact: Wattle gets blamed for lots of Spring allergies, but skin prick tests rarely indicate that this is actually to blame (ASCIA, 2017)!
-Lots of Casuarina and Australian Oak tree species lead to pollen-related year-round allergenic rhinitis – not just Spring allergies (ASCIA, 2017).
+Wattle gets blamed for lots of Spring allergies, but skin prick tests rarely indicate that this is actually to blame.
+Lots of Casuarina and Australian Oak tree species lead to pollen-related year-round allergenic rhinitis – not just spring allergies (ASCIA 2020).

-Treatment options (ASCIA, 2017) that should occur under the guidance of appropriate medical officers:
+The following treatment options should occur under the guidance of appropriate medical officers: